TAX CREDIT FAQ

 A. To be eligible, taxpayers must have earned income last year and have a valid Social Security number (SSN).
 Other eligibility requirements for filers include that they cannot use the "married filing separate" filing status, children claimed on the return can't be the qualifying child of another person, and they must be a US citizen or resident alien for the entire year (in most cases).

-Earned income and adjusted gross income (AGI) limits vary depending on whether you are filing jointly or individually and the number of qualifying children you claim.
+Earned income and adjusted gross income (AGI) limits vary depending on whether individuals are filing jointly or individually and the number of qualifying children they claim.

 Only earned income counts toward the credit.
 This includes wages, salaries, tips, and other taxable employee pay, and union strike benefits.
 It also covers net earnings from self-employment and gross income received as an independent contractor.
 Child support, retirement income, Social Security benefits (SSDI and SSI), unemployment benefits, alimony, and pay received for work while in prison do not count toward the credit.